laustdeleuran/1508-boilerplate/README.md

 -------------------------------------------------------

 ##General Description##
-1508 Interface Boilerplate is a boilerplate we use on almost all our projects as the foundation stone.
+1508 Interface Boilerplate is a boilerplate we use on almost all our projects as the HTML / JS / CSS foundation.
 It's updated regularly as the technology evolves.<br>
 <b>In order to get 100% out of this boilerplate, knowledge about SASS, Require.js and Grunt is highly recommended.</b>